 The trails are still being refined with portions seemingly recently dug.
 The newly cut portions are uncomfortably tight and twisty, likely intended for a fatbike.

 Directions and signage have much room for improvement.
 There are green/orange markings on the trees in what could be assumed is the preferred direction.

-trails, it is a bit like a bowl of spaghetti with trails intersecting and branching in all directions.
+For The Pines sections, enter and exit are at the same location - once you enter, start by going to the left.
+For the Southwest Spur and Southwest Loop trails, it is a bit like a bowl of spaghetti with trails intersecting and branching in all directions.
 For someone who knows the trails, it could be a lot of fun.

-'s seemingly preferred entry is through the small open field - but look at the tracks at the intersections because some branches lead you in for a bit and then stop.
+The North Loop's seemingly preferred entry is through the small open field - but look at the tracks at the intersections because some branches lead you in for a bit and then stop.

-deal of work is being done here with much effort being spent on the log/stone bridges over muddy portions.
+A great deal of work is being done here with much effort being spent on the log/stone bridges over muddy portions.
 Like many trails in this area, the ups and downs are highlighted by tree roots at the tops and mud pits at the bottoms.